HaoyueXiao/ProjectsWebsite/CS180/Project2/web.md

 To optimize the final visual effect, I used a feathered mask instead of sharp mask on the `Orple` creation:

 ![ orple mask](./images/2_2_mask.png)

+#### Bells & Whistles

+In my implementation, I convolve the filter with each color channel and then stack them back, allowing for colored image filtering and blending.

 ### More Blending Results: